 That evening I took a HIIT Australia class.
 I was so excited to finally take one of these classes because I’ve been following the company/founders on Instagram for years.
 For dinner that evening I tried Vietnamese food for the first time at Viet de Lites.

 The highlight of my time in Brissy was going to Lone Pine Koala Sanctuary.
 I’m a total sucker for animals and I had loved visiting Currumbin Wildlife Sanctuary in the Gold Coast when I visited last.
 I arrived early in the morning to get the most of the programming (and I was also flying out that evening so I was limited on time).
 The first thing on the agenda was the lorikeet feeding.
 It was so loud and hectic, but awesome to experience.
 One even landed on my head, but thankfully I didn’t get pooped on.
 Then I went over to the kangaroo and wallaby enclosure to feed and pet them.
 Afterwards, I attended the free flight raptor bird show.
-They are actually tremendous (and scary).
-I spent the rest of the time walking around and saw other animals/exhibits, before ending the experience with holding a koala.
+The birds were tremendous (and scary).
+I spent the rest of the time walking around and saw other animals/exhibits, before ending the experience with holding/cuddling a koala.
 Trust me this doesn’t get old.
-Koalas to me seem kind of majestic and seeing/holding one feels surreal.
+Koalas to me seem kind of majestic and seeing and holding one feels surreal.
 If you go to Brisbane make sure to take at least half a day to go to Lone Pine.

 My overall impression of Brisbane was positive and I definitely didn’t have enough time here, but I’m not sure I would want to live here long term – maybe a couple of months would suffice.